tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

+- Orgnaize the scss files
+  - Make the structu just like bolesa landing page
-2. Create contact us seciton
+    - add contact us to section
-   - Add icons and position them
+    - Add theme colors to map amend and amdend them
-     - Make set the correct widht of each icon
+    - Craete $spacer variables like in bolesa landing page
-     - Add positions to each div
+    - use bootstarp in each file
-     - set each one in its appropriate place
+    -
-   - fix border of image
+  -

 # Refrences and strenghin my knowledge of django and JWT and Graphiql